Kemal's Braindump

 As I was walking from the car park to the office, I noticed a guy walking in front of me.
 He was strolling along, with a coffee in his hand and looking kind of dreamy.
 Unintentionally I set off to overtake him and hurry along my way.
 Then it hit me: “Why am I in a hurry?”.
 As I wrote above, there is no urgent meeting that I needed to attend or a task I had to do.
 Where did this urge to overtake him and look busy come from?

 The modern life being promoted around us, teaches us not to loose time and to always be busy.
 If we are not, then we will not be successful, reach our goals or we will simply be brand-marked as slackers.
-But this time I intentionally chose to stop my overtaking and match the speed of a dreamy looking guy.

 #health #habit